Sprains and Strains

 Diagnosis of a sprain or strain can occur during a visit with your pediatric healthcare provider.
 In some cases, your child may require diagnostic tests or procedures, like x-rays, MRI, or CT scans.

-Treatment of Sprains & Strains
+Treatment of Sprains and Strains

 Most will quickly heal if you follow treatment protocol.
 However, your child mustn’t overuse an injured joint, as it can take longer to heal or become reinjured.